ylatuya/XAMLator/README.md

 ### Android Emulator additional setup

-To run it in the adnroid emulator you will have to reverse the TCP port 8488 so the emulator can reach the IDE when connection to localhost:8488
+To run it in the android emulator you will have to reverse the TCP port 8488 so the emulator can reach the IDE when connection to localhost:8488

 ```bash
 $ adb reverse tcp:8488 tcp:8488